 A quick heads-up about this app, as there have been reports of children under 7 playing it on their own

 Online safety is a serious matter.
-Read this page for some tips to help keep your children safe while they're using devices like phones, tablets, game consoles and computers which are connected to the internet.
+Read this page for tips to help keep your children safe while they're using devices like phones, tablets, game consoles and computers which are connected to the Internet.
 There's a jargon-busting section to explain some of the terms you might see, read about or hear; some information on popular games and websites used by children; information about social pressures which children might experience while online; some tips to help you reduce risks; and some useful links.

 The internet is changing all the time, and our children are using it!
 Here are some tips to help you reduce the risk to your child's safety while they are using an online device: